Welcome to Historic Ridgewood

 The decade of the 1920s was the first to have a nickname: The "Roaring '20s" or "Jazz Age".
 It was a decade of prosperity and dissipation; of jazz bands and bootleggers, flagpole sitters, raccoon coats, flappers, and marathon dancers.
 A new slang emerged in which anything wonderful was considered to be "the bee's knees" and drinking too much bathtub gin could get you "ossified".
-Writers such as F. Scott Fitzgerald, Gertrude Stein, and Ernest Hemingway were all the rage, as were musicians Louis Armstrong, Nina Simone, and Duke Ellington.
+Writers such as F. Scott Fitzgerald, Gertrude Stein, and Ernest Hemingway were all the rage, as were musicians Louis Armstrong, Jelly Roll Morton, and Duke Ellington.
 Douglas Fairbanks, Gloria Swanson, John Barremore, and Mary Pickford lit up the Silver Screen.
 It was a decade of excess, and in Canton, Ohio, a new neighborhood was born.......

 Historic Ridgewood at a Glance